 "You've saved the intellectual theatah for London, my boy!
 That's what you've done!"
-Marrier was now gripping his hand.
+Marrier now was gripping his hand.
 And Edward Henry was convinced that he had.

 The strident vigour of the applause showed no diminution.
-And through the thick heavy rain of it could be heard the monotonous insistent detonations of one syllable:
+And through the thick, heavy rain of it could be heard the monotonous, insistent detonations of one syllable:

 "Thor!
-Thor!
-Thor!
-Thor!
-Thor!"
+'Thor!
+'Thor!
+'Thor!'